-US President Donald Trump is visiting the UK for three days before an overnight stay in Ireland.
+US President Donald Trump will visit the UK for three days before an overnight stay in Ireland.

 Here is his itinerary: